Skip to main content

 Is my health data safe in an AI-powered government app?

 Taiwan's NHIA has published data handling protocols for the AI integration.
 Health records remain within the national system and are not shared with Google for non-clinical purposes.
-However, any system handling 23 million records is a high-value target, and ongoing security investment is essential.
+However, any system handling 23 million records is a high-value target, and ongoing security investment is essential for maintaining public trust.

 Could other Asian countries replicate Taiwan's model?

 The technical components are transferable, but Taiwan's advantage is its unified, decades-old health data system.
-Countries with fragmented healthcare records or multiple private insurers would need to solve data standardisation first, a challenge that is more political than technical.
+Countries with fragmented healthcare records or multiple private insurers would need to solve data standardisation first, which could take years of regulatory and technical work.

 YOUR TAKE